 Whip finish and cut off your thread.

-Slip beadhead forward, over the tie in point of antennae.
+Slip the beadhead forward, over the tie in point of the antennae.

 Tie two straight lengths of lead-free wire on both sides of the hook shank to create a flat, broad stonefly body profile.
 Push the wire ends inside the beadhead and cover completely with your tying thread.
 Notice from the side how a thin, flat stonefly profile is created.

 Tie in a length of ultra-wire for the ribbing.

 Twist the peacock herl strands into a rope.

 Wrap forward to create the abdomen of the fly.